The Ultimate Guide To Using Walkthrough Software for SaaS

 - Use case – Are you looking for user onboarding for SaaS, employee onboarding on 3rd party applications, or mobile walkthrough software for mobile applications?

 - Features – There are tools that only do walkthroughs.
-Other tools do more than that with advanced features like user segmentation, experimentation through A/B testing, advanced analytics or NPS and user sentiment.
+Other tools do more than create product tours and walkthroughs with valuable features like user segmentation, experimentation through A/B testing, advanced analytics or NPS, and user sentiment.

 - Integrations – Some walkthrough software integrates with other tools better than others.
 Know the integrations you need while looking for a walkthrough software solution.